Trump says he could meet North Korea’s Kim at DMZ

-OSAKA, Japan (AP) — President Donald Trump is inviting North Korea’s Kim Jong Un to shake hands during a possible visit to the demilitarized zone with South Korea.
+OSAKA, Japan (AP) — President Donald Trump has invited North Korea’s Kim Jong Un to shake hands during a possible visit by Trump to the demilitarized zone with South Korea.

-Trump is scheduled to visit South Korea later Saturday after meetings at the Group of 20 summit in Osaka, Japan.
+Trump is scheduled to fly to South Korea Saturday at the end of the Group of 20 summit in Osaka, Japan.

 He tweeted Saturday morning that afterward: “I will be leaving Japan for South Korea (with President Moon).
 While there, if Chairman Kim of North Korea sees this, I would meet him at the Border/DMZ just to shake his hand and say Hello(?)!”

-Trump’s summit with Kim in Vietnam earlier this year collapsed without an agreement for denuclearizing the Korean Peninsula.
+Trump’s summit with Kim in Vietnam earlier this year collapsed without an agreement to denuclearize the Korean Peninsula.